The North Atlantic cold-water shrimp is remarkable for its bright pink color both before and after cooking.

 Minimum 25% of the catch from the Greenlandic quota is brought ashore for further processing at Royal Greenland's land-based factories in Greenland.

 Shrimp from both inshore and offshore fisheries are landed at the land-based factories.
 Here, the cold-water shrimp are quality-assessed and size-graded, before entering the production line.
 The shrimp are then cooked and peeled before they are quick frozen.
 From the factories, the processed shrimp are either shipped directly to customers around the world, or to our other factories for advanced processing and packaging.

-Some of our shrimp pass through our processing facilities in Denmark, where they are repacked, brined or subject to modified air packaging.
+Some of our shrimp pass through our processing facilities in Germany, where they are repacked or brined.
 A small proportion of the cold-water shrimp are sent to Poland, where they are used as ingredients in ready meals.

-At our factory in Aalborg, Denmark shrimp are repacked
+At our factory in Cuxhaven, Germany shrimp are repacked